 There were up to date standard operating procedures (SOPs) for the services provided, with sign off records showing that members of the pharmacy team had read and accepted them.
 Roles and responsibilities of staff were set out in SOPs.
 The accuracy checking pharmacy technician (ACPT) was able to clearly describe her duties.
 Dispensing incidents were reported on the computer system and learning points were included.
 Near miss errors were recorded on a log and were discussed with the pharmacy team member at the time.
-Near miss errors were reviewed each month for trends and patterns, with previously documented reviews kept in the pharmacy, after being shared with the pharmacy team.
-High alert stickers were observed to be placed on the dispensary stock shelves where previous dispensing errors had occurred and the pharmacist explained that this was to act as a prompt for team members when dispensing these medicines.
+Near miss records were reviewed each month for trends and patterns, with previously documented reviews kept, after being shared with the pharmacy team.
+The different strengths of levothyroxine stock and the different strengths of atorvastatin stock had been separated due to identifying a trend of near miss errors with these medicines.

 A complaints procedure was in place.
 The pharmacist explained that she aimed to resolve complaints in the pharmacy at the time they arose, but she would refer to head office if necessary.
-A customer satisfaction survey was carried out annually, with the results of the survey displayed in the consultation room.
-Separately to the customer satisfaction survey some patients had verbally provided negative feedback about stock availability.
-The pharmacist explained that other branches were contacted, different wholesalers were contacted and if necessary the GP was asked to consider prescribing an alternative medicine when there were manufacturing problems with stock.
+A customer satisfaction survey was carried out annually, with the results displayed in the consultation room.
+Some patients had also provided negative feedback about stock availability.
+A member of the pharmacy team explained how the pharmacy team tried to manage stock shortages: for example, other branches were contacted, different wholesalers were contacted and if necessary, the GP was asked to consider prescribing an alternative medicine.

 The company had professional indemnity insurance in place.
 The correct responsible pharmacist notice was displayed conspicuously.
 The responsible pharmacist (RP) record, private prescription record, emergency supply record, unlicensed specials record, and the CD register were in order.
 CD running balances were kept and audited regularly.
+A balance check of a random CD was carried out and was found to be correct.
 Patient returned CDs were recorded appropriately.

 Confidential waste was shredded.
 Confidential information was kept out of sight of the public.
 The pharmacy team completed information governance training when they commenced their employment and then received refresher training on an annual basis.
-Computers were all password protected and faced away from the customer.
+Computers were all password protected and the screens faced away from the customer.
 Assembled prescriptions awaiting collection were being stored in a manner that protected patient information from being visible.
 A practice leaflet was present and explained how the pharmacy intended to use patient's personal data.

 The pharmacy team had read the safeguarding policy and the pharmacist had completed level 2 safeguarding training.
-There were details of local safeguarding contacts available.
+The details of local safeguarding contacts were immediately obtained by the pharmacist after being highlighted.

-Principle 2 - Staffing ✓ Standards met
+Principle 2 - Staffing ✓ Good practice

 The pharmacy has enough team members to manage its workload safely.
-The team members are trained and work effectively together.
+The team members are well trained and work effectively together.
 They are comfortable about providing feedback to their manager and receive feedback about their own performance.
 The pharmacy enables its team members to act on their own initiative and use their professional judgement, to the benefit of people who use the pharmacy's services.

-There was a pharmacist manager, an accuracy checking pharmacy technician (ACPT), a dispenser and two medicines counter assistants on duty.
+There was a pharmacist, an accuracy checking pharmacy technician (ACPT), two dispensers, one of which was the pharmacy manager and a trainee dispenser on duty.
 The pharmacy team worked well together and managed the workload adequately.
-The pharmacy was up-to-date with tasks such as general housekeeping and dispensing compliance aids.

-The pharmacy team participated in ongoing training using the e-learning platform "moodles".
-The team members had completed a training module on influenza in October 2019 and the ACPT said that time to complete training modules in work was provided by the pharmacist when the workload permitted.
+The pharmacy team participated in ongoing training using the e-Learning platform "moodles".
+The team members had completed two training modules in December and a member of the team said that designated time to complete training modules in work was provided by the pharmacy manager.
+A member of the team logged into their e-Learning and demonstrated that they were up to date with training.